Scaling Your Pokemon Business: Systems, Volume, and Sustainable Growth

 I broke my business twice trying to scale.
 Year 3: Grew 200% in 3 months, couldn't keep up, quality tanked, lost customers.
 Year 5: Tried again, grew 300% in 6 months, nearly burned out.
 Year 7: Finally learned sustainable scaling—grew 100% annually with systems.

 Let me show you how to scale correctly—increasing volume and revenue while maintaining quality and sanity.
+If you're just starting out, begin with our first year growth plan.
+For the complete roadmap, see our scaling to full-time guide.

 The Scaling Trap